-Corporate expenses include head office costs such as human resources, finance team and rental costs.
-Administrative expenses include depreciation and amortisation of intangible assets, as well as professional accounting fees.
+Corporate expenses includes head office costs such as human resources, finance team and rental costs.
+Administrative expenses includes depreciation and amortisation of intangible assets, as well as professional accounting fees.
 Brand management expenses includes other costs incurred in selling products, including advertising, design and retail store occupancy and payroll.

 Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use or sale, are added to the cost of those assets, until such time as the assets are substantially ready for their intended use or sale.
 Investment income earned on the temporary investment of specific borrowing pending their expenditure on qualifying assets is deducted from the borrowing costs eligible for capitalisation.